-Zero Standing Privileges (ZSP) refers to an IT environment in which there are no persistent, always-on privileged access rights.
-This requires the elimination of all standing privileges.
+Zero Standing Privileges (ZSP) refers to an IT environment in which there are no persistent, always-on privileged access rights provisioned to identities and accounts--whether human or machine.
+This requires elimination of all standing privileges.
 ZSP is the desired end state of a just-in-time (JIT) privileged access management (PAM) model and essential to achieving true least privilege.

 Continuous authentication, least privilege, and the elimination of default, always-on (24/7) access are also core objectives of zero trust environments and strategies.
 Like zero trust, ZSP requires that no administrative or authorized access is allotted based on predefined trust conditions.
 This eliminates the existence of over-privileged administrative users who have full access, and therefore control, over the network.
 Instead, privileges are distributed for a singular purpose—and for as briefly as possible.
 This is designed to vastly minimize the cyberattack surface, particularly the windows of time during which privileges may be exploited.

 Read on for an overview of zero standing privileges and JIT PAM, the risks of standing privileges, the cybersecurity benefits of a ZSP environment, and how to achieve zero standing privileges.